Sevinj Osmanqizi: Biography

 Sevinj Mirzayeva was born in Baku to the journalist Osman Mirzayev and the newspaper editor Solmaz Mirzayeva.
 After the country regained its independence in 1991, her father rose to the position of Senior Advisor to the President of Azerbaijan Republic.
-Osmanqizi's father was killed at 53 on the board of MI-8 military helicopter, carrying an international peacekeeping mission team to Nagorno-Karabakh.
+Osmanqizi's father was killed at the age of 53 on the board of an MI-8 military helicopter, carrying an international peacekeeping mission team to Nagorno-Karabakh.
 Her father's death greatly affected her.

 After graduating from university, she worked as TV reporter and became popular for her news reports from the First Nagorno-Karabakh War.
 In 1990's she was one of the first news presenters introducing independent from government reporting, contributing a newer, outspoken quality to Azerbaijani television.
 In 1992, Osmanqizi demonstrated her distinctive line of questioning in interview with British Prime Minister Margaret Thatcher.
 She has regularly made headlines with interviewees such as James Baker, Benazir Bhutto and others.

 In 1994, Osmanqizi became the first Azerbaijani woman appointed to a diplomatic post when she was named Deputy Spokeswoman of the Foreign Ministry.
 However her diplomatic career was brief; Later in 1994 she moved to UK to work for BBC World Service.

 Upon return to Azerbaijan, Osmanqizi became Chief Editor of ANS Independent Broadcast Company.
 From 2008 to 2011 she hosted the weekly programme Friday with Sevinj Osmanqizi and from 2011, the weekly debate show Open Talk.